a-wave-maker/XOR-list/README.md

-### XOR-list
+# XOR-list
-## My implementation of a XOR list in C++

-## It was a project for university and now it's here.
+## My implementation of a XOR list in C++.
+It was a project for university and now it's here.

-#

-# A XOR linked list is a doubly linked list that takes the advantage of the XOR operation to save memory.
+### A XOR linked list is a doubly linked list that takes the advantage of the XOR operation to save memory.
 In it the address of a node is a bitwise XOR of the addresses of the next and previous node.

 Instructions:
 (# means a number)